-The office of Continuing and Professional Education (CPE) supports the mission and vision of the School of Education and Human Development by managing the School's cash-funded courses and programs.
+The office of Continuing and Professional Education (CPE) supports the mission and vision of the

+School of Education and Human Development by managing the School's cash-funded courses and programs.
 CPE annually offers over 400 off-campus courses, either free-standing or as part of a certificate, endorsement, or master's degree.
-CPE also offers and online alternative teacher licensure https://wiki.cu.studio/ Printed on 2024/05/18 15:43 2024/05/18 15:43 33/55 Pattern of Administration program, ASPIRE to Teach.
+CPE also offers and online alternative teacher licensure program, ASPIRE to Teach.
 CPE supports professional learning needs of individual school teachers, administrators, and mental health professionals by offering credit- and non-credit based courses, modules, book studies and events to individuals, schools, and districts through CPE and EDU, CPE's online professional learning division.
 Depending on the program, our credit transfers toward district and Colorado Department of Education (CDE) requirements for re-licensure, salary increase, and/or career advancement, as well as CDE endorsements and university degree programs.